ZigDevWiki/zigdevwiki.github.io/docs/Begin/IAR_install.md

 To demonstrate the installation, I installed a clean system to show you how to do it from scratch.

 ## Setting up the development environment
 The IAR Embedded Workbench will be used as the development environment, where 8051 is the chip architecture, and not the system version, as you might think.

-First you need it [download from the link](https://www.iar.com/iar-embedded-workbench#!?architecture=8051)
+First you need IAR version **10.30** [download from the link](http://netstorage.iar.com/SuppDB/Protected/PRODUPD/013455/EW8051-10301-Autorun.exe)

 ![](https://github.com/sigma7i/zigbee-wiki/blob/master/images/1.png?raw=true)